maximilianh/pubMunch/README.md

 The table "files" contains the files, one or more per article: the ASCII content string, the URL for each file, the date when it was downloaded, a MIME type etc. All files also have a column with the external identifier of the article associated to it.
 The internal fileID is the article identifier plus some additional digits.
 To get the article for a file, you can either use the externalID (like PMID12345) or the first 10 digits of fileId.

-One article can have several fulltext files and several supplemental files.
+One article can have several main fulltext files and several supplemental files.
 It should have at least one main file (even though in an old version of the tables, there were articles without any file, this should be corrected by now).

 This format allows you to use the normal UNIX textutils.
 E.g. to search for all articles that contain the word HOXA2 and get their external IDs (which is the PMID for crawled data) you can use simply zgrep: